OUT WEST APPROVED

 Thermoworks Thermopop ($34.00)

 Here’s a pocket thermometer that works fast, works accurate, and doesn’t cost you a fortune.
+Smoking Meat Geeks chose it as their value pick.
 The tip is thin so it doesn’t wreck your food.
 The backlit display is big and easy to read and can be rotated to match your angle instead of making you crane your neck around a hot grill.
 Get those steaks off at the perfect temperature.
 Medium rare for me.

 Weber Available 6625 Tool Set – Spatula and Tongs ($29.99)